Records with Sonobeat in 1967 & 1968

 It's a relatively mild Austin, Texas, October in 1968, and singer/songwriter Fran Nelson – who seems to specialize in torch songs – records Sonobeat's 15th stereo 45 RPM single, the last of Sonobeat's releases in the year.
 Fran's "A" side is a gentle bossa nova cover of the Beatles' 1965 hit Yesterday.
-The "B" side is Fran's composition, No Regrets, delivered in a smoky jazz club style enhanced by Sonobeat's stereo steel plate reverb.
+The "B" side is Fran's original song, No Regrets, delivered in a smoky jazz club style enhanced by Sonobeat's stereo steel plate reverb.
 You can almost feel Fran's hot breath in your ear and might even need a gin and tonic to make it all the way through her torrid performance.

-Sonobeat records The Michael Stevens IV's basic instrumental tracks for Yesterday and No Regrets are recorded at the Club Seville, and her vocals are overdubbed at Sonobeat's Western Hills Drive studio in northwest Austin.
+Sonobeat records The Michael Stevens IV's basic instrumental backings for Yesterday and No Regrets during off-hours at The Club Seville, and then Fran overdubs her vocals at Sonobeat's Western Hills Drive studio in northwest Austin.
 The Sonobeat archives hold no additional information about Fran, but our 2018 online research using the Austin American-Statesman and University of Texas Daily Texan newspaper archives uncovers that she's a protege of notable Texas folk singer Carol Hedin, who also appears regularly at The 11th Door, where many KAZZ-FM live remote broadcasts originate from 1965 to 1967 and where Fran frequently performs.
-During the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, which is reinforced by articles in The University of Texas student newspaper, The Daily Texan, and in the Austin American-Statesman newspaper noting Fran's performances in several UT Drama Department plays during 1968 and 1969.
-We don't think Fran is related to either country music icon Willie Nelson or prolific Sonosong composer Herman Nelson.
+During the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, which is reinforced by articles in The University of Texas student newspaper, The Daily Texan, and in the Austin American-Statesman newspaper noting Fran's performances in several UT Drama Department plays during the period 1967 through 1969.
+Fran seems to be unrelated to either outlaw country icon Willie Nelson or prolific Sonosong composer Herman Nelson.

 Fran Nelson: standard guitar and vocals